 It goes without saying, but any type of formal event where a suit and tie is required, you’ll want to tuck in your shirt.
 An untucked shirt under a suit jacket and trousers is sloppy no matter how fashion forward you may think you are.

-Keep in mind an untucked shirt under a blazer with more casual jeans or chinos can be done, but it’s more of an advanced style move, so be warned.
+Keep in mind an untucked shirt under a blazer with more casual jeans or chinos and no tie can be done, but it’s more of an advanced style move, so be warned.

 WHEN TO UNTUCK YOUR SHIRT